josecgil/oblique-js/README.md

     });
 </script>```

 These functions are called `Directives` in `oblique.js` jargon.
 Hence the name of the function `HelloDirective`.
-Directives are like an orchestra conductor.
-They are the core of the execution process.
+Directives are like an orchestra conductor, they are the core of the execution process.

-Directives are registered through the Oblique() function, that is the function through which you can access all the functionality of `oblique.js`.
+Directives are registered through the `Oblique().registerDirective()` function, as you can see `Oblique()` is the function through which you can access all the functionality of `oblique.js`.

-## Directives
+## Execution lifecycle

-Execution lifecicle in `oblique.js` goes like this
+In `oblique.js` it goes like this:

 + `oblique.js` sets a timer to search the DOM every 400ms
 + on every execution
-   + it searchs for elements with the `data-ob-directive` attribute
+   + it searchs for elements with the `data-ob-directive` attribute not already processed
    + it extracts all the directives names declared in element
    + it parse the attributes beginning with data-ob and builds a 'data' object
-   + it instantiate a new object with the constructor function named like the directive sending the 'data' object as the first param
+   + it instantiate a new object with the constructor function named like the directive and it sends a [data](#the-data-param) object as the first param

 ### The data param